cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 CREATE TABLE table_name ...
 PARTITION BY

-:   When creating a partitioned table using the *classic syntax*, Greenplum Database creates the root partitioned table with the specified table name.
+:   When creating a partitioned table using the *classic syntax*, Cloudberry Database creates the root partitioned table with the specified table name.
 Greenplum also creates a hierarchy of tables, child tables, that are the sub-partitions based on the partitioning options that you specify.
 The pg_partitioned_table system catalog contains information about the sub-partition tables.

 classic_partition_spec
 :   Declares the individual partitions to create.
 Each partition can be defined individually or, for range partitions, you can use the `EVERY` clause (with a `START` and optional `END` clause) to define an increment pattern to use to create the individual partitions.